Written by: Greg Ellifritz

 Several interesting facts jumped out at me this year.
 While I’m only barely scratching the surface of the report, here are some of my thoughts…

 – Numbers of officers killed.
 This table shows that for the last 10 years, LE deaths have hovered in a very narrow range.
 During every year in that time frame LE deaths averaged around 50 per year.
 Last year the police felonious death rate was the lowest it has been in 10 years at 27 officers killed.
 I would like to think that it’s a step in the right direction, but more likely it is a statistical anomaly similar to the unusually high number of officers killed in 2011.
 The preliminary stats for 2014 already show 47 felonious deaths year to date.

 – Very few officers die from knife assaults.
 Only three officers were stabbed to death in the last 10 years of reporting.
 The statement “I’d rather be shot than stabbed” truly displays the ignorance of the speaker.

-– Over 11% of the officers killed were female this year.
+– Over 7% of the officers killed were female this year.
 This was the down from last year’s high of 11%, but still almost double the historical average.
 Historically, less than 5% of officers killed are women.
 I don’t know if criminals are being more aggressive with female officers or if the number merely reflects the fact that there are more women than ever working the streets.

-– Only 2% of officers last year were killed with their own weapon.
+– Only one officer last year was killed with his own weapon.
 The 10-year average is almost 10%.
 This is one of the few positive data points in this report.
 Either officers are getting better weapon retention training or are using better quality retention holsters.
 Both are good developments.

 Most of these observations are directed at my police officer readers.
 If you aren’t a cop, what does this report mean for you?

 I would assert that this report is just as important for the armed citizen as it is for the police officer.
-64% of the offenders in the study had prior criminal records.
-15% were actually on probation or parole at the time they killed a cop.
+71% of the offenders in the study had prior criminal records.
+21% were actually on probation, parole, or conditional release at the time they killed a cop.
 Who do you think were victimized by the killers’ previous crimes?
 You guessed it…people like you.
 The same criminals who kill cops also victimize armed citizens.
 Study your enemy and be prepared!